philmcminn/new-paper/README.md

-Emacs, but you can use whatever you prefer, and so long as you do not [add any settings or backup files produced by your editor to the repository](#what-to-exclude-from-your-paper-repository), your personal choice can co-exist alongside that of mine and your collaborators.
+Emacs, but you can use whatever you prefer, and so long as you do not [add any settings or backup files produced by your editor to the repository](#what-to-exclude-from-your-paper-repository), your personal choice can co-exist alongside that of mine and your other collaborators.

 Whatever environment you use, ensure you have a spell checker installed!
 (Again, VS Code has a plugin for one of these.)
 You will also find various other plugins